duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_0_6_make_it_see.md

 `libGL error: No matching fbConfigs or visuals found libGL error: failed to load driver: swrast nvidia docker`

-This could occur on a computer that has two graphics cards: e.g. a discrete NVIDIA GPU, and an integrated Intel card.
-In order to run these commands you will have to switch to the Intel card.
-Please follow the official guidelines for your OS and graphics card to find out how to do that.
+This could occur on a computer that has two graphics cards, e.g., a NVIDIA GPU and an integrated Intel card.
+Switch to the Intel card by following the official guidelines for your OS and graphics card.

-Symptom: I don't see any image
+Symptom: I don't see any image.

 Resolution: use `rostopic hz /![hostname]/camera_node/image/compressed` and see if the image is being published.
-Typically, the image publish rate should be near 30hz.
+Images should be published at roughly 30 Hz.

 See also: For more information about `rostopic`, see [](#using-no-vnc).

+See also: you can see the images as your robot sees them with `rostopic echo /![hostname]/camera_node/image/compressed`. <kbd>Ctrl</kbd>+<kbd>c</kbd> on the terminal once you've seen enough.

 Symptom: My image topic is not being published.